 Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
 Be able to interpret technical information for installing water services Use drawings, records, work documents, manuals and technical specifications to provide work details for component installation.
-1.2 Check that a service inspection has taken place before commencing work in line with relevant regulations.
-1.3 Use the technical information to confirm dimensions, lengths, widths and quantities required.
+Check that a service inspection has taken place before commencing work in line with relevant regulations.
+Use the technical information to confirm dimensions, lengths, widths and quantities required.
 1.4 Confirm site conditions are suitable for installation in line with technical information.
 1.5 Where discrepancies occur, ensure that the necessary corrections are made or arrangements are in place to correct them.
 2. Be able to select water service components and resources for installation of the system 2.1 Select the components in compliance with the work and quality specifications.
 2.2 Ensure components are in good condition and are fit for purpose.
-2.3 Follow procedures to ensure that defective, non-matching or substandard components are replaced.
+Follow procedures to ensure that defective, non-matching or substandard components are replaced.
 2.4 Ensure that sufficient quantities of suitable tools, plant and equipment are available, checked and fit for purpose.
 3. Be able to install components of the system 3.1 Carry out and review site-specific risk assessments.
 3.2 Select and wear the designated PPE.
 Select, prepare and operate installation equipment in accordance with the specification and manufacturer's instructions.

 3.4 Demonstrate how to position components in accordance with the specification.
 3.5 Assemble components to industry standards using appropriate jointing techniques .
 3.6 Take adequate precautions to prevent damage to components , tools and equipment during installation.
 3.7 Take measures to protect installed assets and other utilities using appropriate protective techniques .
 3.8 Demonstrate how to make connection to the water main using appropriate techniques and equipment.
 3.9 Check the quality of the installation and confirm compliance with the specified standard.
 3.10 Maintain the security and safety of the site, job and third parties at all times.
-4.1 Provide technical information using appropriate verbal and written communication techniques.
+4. Be able to use and communicate data and information during installation 4.1 Provide technical information using appropriate verbal and written communication techniques.
 4.2 Report any inaccuracies in the technical information sources used to the designated person.
 4.3 Complete work documentation accurately and record it in the specified place or pass to a designated person.
 4.4 Follow the correct procedures if working on a 'Permit to Work' activity.
-5.1 Outline the organisation's policy and procedures for meeting relevant statutory requirements, regulations and Codes of Practice for installing water 3.5 3.6 3.7 3.8 3.9 3.10 4.1 4.2 4.3
+5. Know how to install water services 5.1 Outline the organisation's policy and procedures for meeting relevant statutory requirements, regulations and Codes of Practice for installing water services.